 2009 – today

 The artists changed the shape of the stylized shamrock, making it symmetrical and adding a semicircular bang to one of the girls.
 On all three faces, the noses and chins have become larger to match the actual appearance of the scouts.
-The necks are straightened, the lips are enlarged.
+The necks are straightened, and the lips are enlarged.
 The underside of the leaf has a slight sharpening and now resembles a heraldic shield.

 The shamrock is located in the upper right corner of the inscription, which has also noticeably changed.
 The designers chose a new sans-serif font (Avenir Black) for the organization’s name, repainted the phrase in black, and converted all letters to lowercase.